bogeeee/restfuncs/readme.md

     return  `Hello ${name}`
 }
 ````
-See, it uses natural parameters, `return` and `throw` flow, instead of dealing with `req` and `res` and Restfuncs will take care about a lot more of your daily, low-level communication aspects.
+See, it uses natural parameters and natual `return` and `throw` flow, instead of dealing with `req` and `res` and Restfuncs will take care about a lot more of your daily, low-level communication aspects.
 That is (features):
-- **Zero conf [REST interface](#rest-interface)**. _Especially no `@Get`, `@Post`, `@route` or `@param` decorations needed._
+- 🔌 **Zero conf [REST interface](#rest-interface)**. _Especially no `@Get`, `@Post`, `@route` or `@param` decorations needed.
+Say goodbye to them._
-- Typescript native **argument validation**: You already declared your parameters in typescript.
-Like here, you said: name is a string. _More than that it can be declared any complex typescript type_.
+- 🛡️ **Arguments validation from native typescript types**: Like here, you said: name is a string. _More than that it can be declared any complex typescript type_.
 Restfuncs will **validate that automatically** at runtime.  _No need to repeat yourself in any inconvenient declaration language, **no need to learn ZOD**.
 It is achieved by a `(t)tsc` complier plugin that uses the [typescript-rtti](https://typescript-rtti.org/) library._
-- Typescript native **output validation**: TODO.
-Also your returned values get validated and shaped to what's declared.
-Improves safety and allows for [typescript tips and tricks](TODO) to shape an object to the form you want.
-- **RPC client** (this is the best part 😄😄😄): Just call your remote methods from the client/browser as if they were lokal like 'await myRemoteSession.greet("Helga")`, while enjoying full end2end type safety.
+- 🍾 **RPC client** (this is the best part 😄😄😄): Just call your remote methods from the client/browser as if they were lokal like `await myRemoteSession.greet("Axel")`, while enjoying full end2end type safety.
-  - Uses **engine.io (web-) sockets** (default): The client automatically tries to upgrade to  (web-) sockets for faster round trips, better call batching, better general performance and push features.
-While Restfuncs makes the behaviour interoperable with classic http: Changes to session fields (**the session cookie**) are automatically and securely **synchronized** to/from other classic http calls, non-restfuncs-clients and clients in other browser tabs.
+  - 🚀 Uses **engine.io (web-) sockets** (default, but can be switched to plain HTTP as well): The client automatically tries to upgrade to  (web-) sockets for faster round trips, better call batching, better general performance and push features.
+Restfuncs makes the behaviour interoperable with classic http: Changes to session fields (**the session cookie**) are automatically and securely **synchronized** to/from other classic http calls, non-restfuncs-clients and clients in other browser tabs.
-- FUTURE (after 1.0): **API browser** (just point the url to your partners and they've got all the information and examples they need to call your methods from other programming languages )
-  - FUTURE (after 1.0):  Also generates an **Openapi spec**.
-- **Callback functions** as usual parameters TODO: Easy and great for reacting to events (subscriptions), progress bars, chat rooms, games, ... _Those callbacks cause no polling and get **pushed** via the sockets of course._ There are options for skipping and rate limiting.
-- **Security first approach**: All protection is in place by default.
+- **🔐 Security first approach**: All protection is in place by default.
 Exceptions, where you need to take action, are hinted explicitly in the docs, or by friendly error messages on unclear configuration.
 [Friendly hint here, for, when using client certificates or doing manual http fetches in the browser](#csrf-protection).
-  Restfuncs is designed to handle setups with different ServerSession classes that have different security settings while they (always) share one cookie-session.
-I.e, think of one class, offering third party browser apps to make authorization calls and access a limited API.
+  Restfuncs is designed to handle setups with different security settings per ServerSession class _while they (always) share one cookie-session_.
+I.e, think of serving one of your APIs (ServerSessions) for a broader audience for third party browser apps.
-  - **Zero-conf [CSRF protection](#csrf-protection)**: Especially no csrf tokens need to be passed by **you**.  _This is said so easy, but there's much effort and research behind the scenes for an in-depth protection of all possible http call situations and also to secure the socket connection, even though those calls may get multiplexed though a single socket connection._
+  - 🛡️ **[CSRF protection](#csrf-protection) with zero-conf**: Especially no csrf tokens need to be passed by you.  _This is said so easy, but there's much effort and research behind the scenes for an in-depth protection of all possible http call situations and also to secure the socket connection._
-  - **CORS** of course also ;), _plays together with the above_.
-Just set the `ServerSessionOptions#allowedOrigins`.
+  - **🔓CORS** of course also ;), _plays together with the above_.
+Just set the `ServerSessionOptions#allowedOrigins` and that's it.
-- Simple **file uploads** TODO: You can [use the Restfuncs client](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt) or [multipart/mime forms (classic)](#rest-interface).
 - **Serve / stream resources**: You can also use your remote methods to [serve/stream resources like html pages / images / pdfs / ...](#html--images--binary-as-a-result) just by returning a `Readable`/`Buffer`/`string`
+- COMING SOON: These coming-soon features are already concepted into the API and already appear in the docs.
+I'm trying my best, to keep new features non-breaking to make the current 2.x version stay the head.
+- COMING SOON: **Callback functions** as usual parameters: Easy and great for reacting to events (subscriptions), progress bars, chat rooms, games, realtime data, ... _Those callbacks cause no polling and get **pushed** via the sockets of course._ There are options for skipping and rate limiting.
+- COMING SOON: Simple **file uploads**: You can [use the Restfuncs client](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt) or [multipart/mime forms (classic)](#rest-interface).
-- **Scalable to a multi node environment**.
+- COMING SOON: **Scalable to a multi node environment**.
 Uses stateless, encrypted tokens (JWT like) for cookie sessions with whitelist validation (be default, for keeping security and low memory footprint / best of both worlds).
 See `ServerOptions#secret` and `ServerOptions#sessionValidityTracking`
+- COMING SOON: **Argments and result shaping**: Means just: Removing **extra** properties automatically whose would otherwise cause an invalid parameter / result.
+- COMING SOON: **Basic auth** handler.
+Http-session based auth is also covered by the [example](https://github.com/bogeeee/restfuncs/tree/2.x/examples/express-and-vite-with-authentication)
+- FUTURE 2.x: **API browser** Zero conf and automatically hosted.
+Just give your partners an URL and they've got all the information and examples they need to call your methods from other programming languages...
+  - FUTURE 2.x:  ... + can also download the **OpenAPI spec** from there.

+Smaller features:
+- **Result validation**: Also your returned values get validated (by default) to what's declared.
+Improves safety.
+COMING SOON: Support for shaping, so you can use some typescript tricks like `Pick` and `Omit` to shape your result into the desired form.
 - Proper **error handling** and logging.
-- **Basic auth** handler TODO.
-Http-session based auth is also covered by the [example](https://github.com/bogeeee/restfuncs/tree/1.x/examples/express-and-vite-with-authentication)
 - **Lazy cookies** throughout: The best session-cookie is one, that is never sent.
 That is only, if a field of your ServerSession is set to non-initial value, or if (in-depth) csrf protection ultimately requires it.
 Lessens parsing and validation costs i.e. for public users of your site that never log in.
 - **[A collection of example projects](#example-projects)**.
 Grab them, if you're looking for a quick starter for your single page application.
 - **Enhancement friendly** library by exposing a clear OOP API.
 You are allowed and encouraged to subclass and override methods.
 Includes .ts source code, source maps and declaration maps in the published NPM package, so you can ctrl+click or debug-step yourself right into the source code and have some fun with it - i hope this inspires other lib authors ;).
 TODO: Document basic-call-structure.md